 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Whole Wheat Orzo and Grilled Vegetable Salad with Feta, Olives, and Herbs is loaded with low-glycemic ingredients, but to make it more suitable for phase 2 or 3 of the South Beach Diet I used whole wheat orzo and decreased the amount of pasta in proportion to the other ingredients.
-To make the salad even lower in carbs, you could use even less orzo, or replace it with cauliflower rice for a low-carb salad.
+This Grilled Vegetable Salad with Feta and Orzo could be suitable for phase 2 or 3 of the original South Beach Diet if you use whole wheat orzo and a small amount of pasta in proportion to the other ingredients.
+For low-carb diets, the version with cauliflower rice would be great.

 Find More Recipes Like This One: